n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 <figure><img src="/_images/courses/level-one/chapter-one/Node-buttons.gif" alt="The four node buttons" style="width:100%"><figcaption align = "center"><i>The four node buttons</i></figcaption></figure>

-!!! note "Moving a workflow"
+/// note | Moving a workflow
 To move a workflow around the canvas, select all nodes with your mouse or by clicking **Ctrl + A**, click and hold on a node, then drag it to any point you want on the canvas.
+///

 ## Summary